 Aversion Therapy: Associating Negative Consequences

-Aversion therapy is a behavioral treatment approach used to address substance abuse disorders by associating negative stimuli with the addictive behavior.
+Aversion therapy is a behavioral treatment approach used to address substance abuse disorders by associating negative stimuli with addictive behavior.
 The goal is to create a strong aversion to the substance, making its use undesirable and uncomfortable for the individual.
-This therapy is rooted in classical conditioning principles, where an undesirable behavior (such as substance use) is paired with an unpleasant stimulus to reduce or eliminate the behavior.
+This therapy is rooted in classical conditioning principles, where an undesirable behavior (substance use) is paired with an unpleasant stimulus to reduce or eliminate the behavior.

 In aversion therapy, the unpleasant stimulus can be a variety of things, such as a mild electric shock, a bitter taste, or a nausea-inducing drug.
 For example, an individual struggling with alcohol addiction might be given a medication like disulfiram (Antabuse), which causes severe nausea and vomiting when alcohol is consumed.
 Over time, the individual associates the unpleasant physical reactions with alcohol consumption, leading to a decrease in the desire to drink.